NEHONIX/FortifyJS/docs/FastServer (FS)/examples/production.md

         jsonLimit: "10mb",
         urlEncodedLimit: "10mb",
         autoPortSwitch: {
-            enabled: false, // Disable in production
+            enabled: false, // Disable in production (or handle it manually) },
-        },
     },